-This document explains the settings available in the Security panel of the Firefox OptionsPreferences window.
+This article explains the settings available in the Security panel of the Firefox OptionsPreferences window.

 The Security panel contains optionspreferences related to keeping your web browsing safe.